 - 3.5.1 All lighting shall comply with Chapter 15, Lighting Requirements, City of Littleton Title 10, of the Municipal Code. - 3.5.2 On-site pedestrian lights shall be mounted on buildings when possible.
-Bollard lighting may be an acceptable option. - 3.5.3 Free-standing, on-site pedestrian pole lights shall be a minimum of ten feet high and a maximum of fourteen feet high.
+Bollard lighting may be an acceptable option.
+However, holiday and other styles of temporary rope lighting may not be used to highlight features.
+All temporary lighting is required to meet the City's code. - 3.5.3 Free-standing, on-site pedestrian pole lights shall be a minimum of ten feet high and a maximum of fourteen feet high.